Contact e-mail: email@example.com

 - Kulitta: a Framework for Automated Composition.
 Doctoral Thesis at Yale University.
 August, 2014.

-- Grammar-Based Automated Music Composition in Haskell.
+- Grammar-Based Automated Music Composition in Haskell (Slides).
 Donya Quick and Paul Hudak.
-2013 Workshop on Functional Art, Music, Modeling and Design.
+2013 ACM Workshop on Functional Art, Music, Modeling and Design at ICFP.

 - A Temporal Generative Graph Grammar for Harmonic and Metrical Structure.
 Donya Quick and Paul Hudak.
-International Computer Music Conference, 2013.
-Supporting implementation
+Proceedings of the International Computer Music Conference, 2013.

 - Computing with Chord Spaces.
 Donya Quick and Paul Hudak.
 International Computer Music Conference, 2012.
 Supporting implementation.